dptechnics/single_chan_pkt_fwd/README.md

-*** IMPORTANT ***

-Please note this repository is deprecated, and the code is not up-to-date to use on The Things Network.
+Please note this repository is deprecated, and the code is not up-to-date to use on The Things Network as it still implements the first version of the Semtech gateway protocol.

-This repository will not be further maintained.
-Please find another repository if you want to deploy a single channel gateway.

 Single Channel LoRaWAN Gateway